-Test your race IQ with these 13 memorable taglines, then challenge your running friends… bragging rights are on the line!
+Test your race IQ with these 13 memorable taglines (with hints), then challenge your running friends… bragging rights are on the line!

-(Unless otherwise noted, images courtesy of each event’s Facebook page.)
+(Unless otherwise noted, images are courtesy of each event’s Facebook page.)

 Rock ‘n’ Roll Marathon Series